Frequently Asked

 Frequently Asked Questions

-How to set up an in-home grooming appointment for my cat?
+How to set up a mobile grooming appointment for my cat?

-How to prepare for your visit on the day of the appointment?
+How to prepare for your visit on the day of the grooming appointment?

 How long will my cat's grooming take?